phischra/pythonworkshop/README.md

 # pythonworkshop
-Rep from Python workshop April 2021
+Rep from Python workshop April 2021.
+I just changed it